nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

 Optional configuration
 **********************

-After enabling the Zigbee protocol and defining the Zigbee device role, you can enable additional options in Kconfig and modify `Stack configuration options`_.
+After enabling the Zigbee protocol and defining the Zigbee device role, you can enable additional options in Kconfig and modify `ZBOSS stack start options`_.

 You can enable the following additional configuration options: